More about CBUS - A Layout Control Bus from MERGLast updated 24/02/2022.

-While the above describes our SLiM (Small Layout Model) of CBUS, the principle has been expanded to the ‘Full’ model (FLiM) where all nodes / modules will be fully programmable over the same CBUS.
-This is intended for larger layouts and will allow a maximum of 65535 individual nodes.
-As the message structure and format will be the same for both SLiM and FLiM, there will be an easy upgrade path from SLiM to FLiM and both types of module will work together.
+While the above describes our SLiM (Small Layout Model) of CBUS, the principle has been expanded to the ‘Full’ model (FLiM) where all nodes / modules are fully programmable over the same CBUS.
+This is intended for larger layouts and allows a maximum of 65535 individual nodes.
+As the message structure and format is the same for both SLiM and FLiM, there is an easy upgrade path from SLiM to FLiM and both types of module will work together.

 A Configuration utility running on Windows PCs is available to allow simple configuring of a CBUS system in FLiM mode.
 This is so straightforward that all but the smallest CBUS systems now use FLiM mode and an increasing number of modules are being designed with features that cannot be used in the SLiM mode.
 Use of FLiM allows for substantially enhanced functionality.